 Identify those affected by the cyber breach

 You'll also need to find out who may have been affected by the breach, including employees, customers, and third-party vendors.
 Assess how severe the data breach was by determining what information was accessed or targeted, such as birthdays, mailing addresses, email accounts and credit card numbers.

 Your employees should be aware of your business's policies regarding data breaches.
 After discovering the cause of the breach, adjust and communicate your security protocols to help ensure the same type of incident doesn't occur again.
 Consider restricting your employees' access to data based on their job roles.
 You should also regularly train your employees about how to prepare for a data breach or avoid a data breach in the first place.

 Notify managers and employees of the breach

-Cyber liability insurance is designed to help you recover from a data breach or cyber security attack.
+Cyber insurance is designed to help you recover from a data breach or cyber attack.
 Contact your carrier as soon as possible to see how they can help assist you with what to do after a cyber attack.
 If you don't have a cyber liability insurance policy, AmTrust's appointed agents can assist you in the process of selecting cyber liability coverage that could help with costs associated with addressing future cyber incidents as well as identifying potential cyber exposures.